• About

 The Minister also noted that the federal government is serious about developing the entire creative industry, especially because of the huge job opportunity potential it has, adding that President Buhari is particularly interested in the industry.

-“This government is putting a lot of emphasis and promoting the creative industry, which is tourism, which is hospitality industry, which is the music industry, which is the film industry, which is publishing, which is broadcasting.
+“This government is putting a lot of emphasis on and promoting the creative industry, which is tourism, which is the hospitality industry, which is the music industry, which is the film industry, which is publishing, which is broadcasting.

 “We’ll continue to support this industry and have the Mr. President’s support.
 He was quite excited about the portrait because he’s able to see what kind of jobs can be created through these cultural festivals,” he said.

-Speaking on why he met with President Buhari, the Minister said “I came today to make a presentation of a portrait of the Argungu Festival to Mr. President.
+Speaking on why he met with President Buhari, the minister said, “I came today to make a presentation of a portrait of the Argungu Festival to Mr. President.

-“You’ll recall that sometimes in February this year, after almost ten years of hiatus, the Argungu Festival made a comeback.
-The Argungu Festival is one of the two UNESCO recognised festivals and it’s on the UNESCO list of heritages,” he said.
+“You’ll recall that, sometimes in February this year, after almost ten years of hiatus, the Argungu Festival made a comeback.
+The Argungu Festival is one of the two UNESCO-recognised festivals and it’s on the UNESCO list of heritages,” he said.

 SendShare11TweetShare